cessda/cessda.guidelines.public/technical-infrastructure/continuous-integration-and-deployment/building-maven-projects-with-jenkins.md

 Jenkins agents do not provide a JDK or Maven.
 We recommend using Docker containers to provide a JDK and using the [Maven Wrapper](https://maven.apache.org/wrapper/index.html) to provide Maven itself.
-This document will assume that Docker and the Maven Wrapper is used.
+This document will assume that Docker and the Maven Wrapper are used.

 ## Adding the Build Jenkinsfile